In a nutshell

 - Cristo Rei of Lisbon

-On day 3, you will travel to the Belém district in the morning.
-To do this, take streetcar line 15E from Cais Sodré or the train from Cais do Sodré to Cascais.
+On day 3, head to the Belém district in the morning.
+You can get there by taking streetcar line 15E from Cais do Sodré or the train from the same station toward Cascais.

 Top Attractions in Belém

-Get off in Belém and walk along the river to the Padrão dos Descobrimentos monument.
-Apart from taking a few photos, there’s not much you can do here.
-Instead, walk on to the Torre de Belém.
+Get off in Belém and start your walk along the river at the Padrão dos Descobrimentos monument.
+It’s great for photos, but there isn’t much else to do here.
+Continue on to the Torre de Belém.

-From there, walk on to the Mosteiro dos Jerónimos monastery.
-This is a mega impressive building, both inside and out.
+Next, walk to the Mosteiro dos Jerónimos.
+This monastery is truly impressive both inside and out.

-Our recommendation: buy your ticket for the monastery online in advance.
-This will save you the queue.
-You can buy the ticket on the Mosteiro dos Jerónimos website.
+Our recommendation: buy your ticket online in advance to skip the line.
+Tickets are available on the official Mosteiro dos Jerónimos website.

-After visiting the monastery, take a short lunch break nearby and then head straight to the Pastéis de Belém pastry shop.
-There you can get THE original pastéis de nata – a recipe that only this pastry shop knows.
+After visiting the monastery, grab a quick lunch nearby, then head to the famous Pastéis de Belém pastry shop.
+Here you can try the original pastéis de nata—a secret recipe only this bakery uses.

 LX Factory and Cristo Rei

-After your daily pastel de nata break, take a bus (connections are shown on Google Maps) to the LX Factory.
+After your pastel de nata break, take a bus (Google Maps shows all connections) to the LX Factory.

-This is an old factory site that has been converted into a hipster stronghold.
-There are countless cool stores, hip bars and some of the best photo spots in Lisbon.
+This former industrial complex has been transformed into a vibrant creative hub with unique shops, trendy bars, and some of the best photo spots in Lisbon.

-If you are still spending the evening in Lisbon on day 3, take a bus from the LX Factory to the Cristo Rei statue on the other side of the river in the late afternoon.
+If you’re spending the evening in Lisbon, take a bus from LX Factory to the Cristo Rei statue on the opposite side of the river.

-Once you arrive at the statue, take the elevator to the viewing platform of the Christ and enjoy the view of Lisbon from the other side.
+At Cristo Rei, take the elevator to the viewing platform and enjoy spectacular views of Lisbon from across the river.

 - Sintra